Jigsaw-Code/outline-apps/client/src/cordova/apple/README.md

 pluginkit -r $APP_EXTENSION_PATH
 ```

+Make sure that you list the registered plugins again after unregistering them, since they may fallback to other versions of it, which you may also need to unregister.

 Where the `$APP_EXTENSION_PATH` is the location of the `VpnExtension.appex` file from the pluginkit command.

 If your extenstion is still not loading, you can try to force register it: